 17 Myths You Shouldn’t Believe About Fitness After 50

-Being over 50 isn't too late to get in shape.
+It's never too late to get in shape, even if you're over 50.
 Here's a look at myths you should never believe about fitness at mid-life.

 Myth: I haven’t exercised my whole life—it’s too late to start